Casehero

 Case questions answered:

-• a Constant Growth Dividend Discount Model analysis (referred to as “Dividends in Perpetuity” in the case);
+• a Constant Growth Dividend Discount Model analysis (referred to as “Dividends in Perpetuity” in this case);

 • a P/E multiple analysis